ethansbrown/pokerstove/README.md

 ### peval

-This is a c++ poker hand evaluation library.
+This is a C++ poker hand evaluation library.
 The main design goals of the library are generality, extensibility, and ease of use.
 There are evaluators for fourteen variants of poker.
 Additionally, there are various card manipulation and query tools built into the CardSet class.